liyufan119/Customer_Segmentation/README.md

 ### Exploratory Data Analysis (EDA)
 An extensive EDA is conducted to understand the dataset's structure, content, and relationships:
-- **Distribution Analysis:** We examine the distribution of key variables to understand the demographics of our customer base, such as age, income, and family size.
+- **Distribution Analysis:** I examine the distribution of key variables to understand the demographics of our customer base, such as age, income, and family size.
-- **Correlation Analysis:** We explore the relationships between different variables to identify potential correlations that could influence purchase behaviors.
+- **Correlation Analysis:** I explore the relationships betIen different variables to identify potential correlations that could influence purchase behaviors.

 ### Customer Segmentation
 One of the core components of this analysis is segmenting customers to identify distinct groups based on their purchasing behaviors.
 This involves: